Leamington Spa railway station: West Midlands Railway

+West Midlands Railway operate an hourly local service to Nuneaton via Kenilworth, Coventry and Bedworth.
+Since 2023 this service has been branded as the Elephant & Bear Line.

+WMR also operates an early morning service on Mondays to Saturdays to Worcester Foregate Street, via Birmingham Snow Hill, Birmingham Moor Street, Stourbridge Junction, Kidderminster and Worcester Shrub Hill at the beginning of the day and from there in the evening.
+An additional limited stop service terminates at Snow Hill on Saturday mornings only.

-Motive power depots
+Former motive power depots

 The London and Birmingham Railway opened a motive power depot on the west side of the line at their Milverton station in 1844.
 It was replaced by a larger engine shed nearby in 1881, which was known as Warwick (Milverton).
-This depot closed 17 November 1958 and was demolished.
+This depot closed on 17 November 1958 and was demolished.
 Locomotives were then serviced at the former Great Western Railway depot at Leamington Spa.

 The Great Western Railway opened a motive power depot on the east side of the line south of Leamington Spa General Station in 1906.
-This was closed by British Railways 14 June 1965 and demolished.
+This was closed by British Railways on 14 June 1965 and was demolished.